Calcchang/Eyesu/README.md

 ### Setup and Calibration

-1. Launch the game and press any key to start calibration.
+1. Launch the game and DON'T MOVE YOUR HEAD UNTIL CALIBRATION IS COMPLETE.
 2. During calibration, keep your head still and look straight at the camera.
 3. The system will calibrate based on your eye position for about 60 frames.